Skip to main content

 a private bath at Murakami-ya ryokan

-The Rotenburo
+The Rotenburo Outdoor Bath

 I had made reservations the night before so I stopped at the check in counter after waking up in the morning.

+I found the third curtain, which was green and marked with the same kanji (Japanese characters) that were printed on my key.
 I pushed back the curtain and made my way up the last flight of stairs to the outdoor bath.
-Unfortunately the weather was incredibly snowy, and visibility was low, but I can only imagine how beautiful the view must be in summer or autumn.
-I was happy to just enjoy my warm soak, while snowflakes settled on my head and shoulders.
+The weather was incredibly snowy, and visibility was low.
+However, I can only imagine how beautiful the view must be in summer or autumn.
+I was happy to just enjoy my warm soak while snowflakes settled on my head and shoulders.

 The Breakfast

-After my dip in the rotenburo I found my way to the third floor for breakfast.
-The meal was included in my accommodation fee, and after my morning bath I was incredibly hungry.
+After my dip in the rotenburo, I reached the third floor for breakfast.
+The meal was included in my accommodation fee, and after my morning bath I was starving.

 Natto, baked fish, miso soup, salad, soft-boiled egg, rice, and boiled vegetables